learn-co-curriculum/tf-using-nitrous-io/README.md

 ![sign-up](https://curriculum-content.s3.amazonaws.com/pre-college/teacher-fellowship/sign_up.png)

-+ Once you've signed up and reach the 'choose a box' page ____
++ Once you've signed up and reach the 'choose a box' page, select the "Ruby on Rails" container, and the 'Free Tier' on the following page.
+Give your container a name (for example 'learn-code').

 ![choose-box](https://curriculum-content.s3.amazonaws.com/pre-college/teacher-fellowship/choose_box.png)

-+ I'll create a 'container' for you to work on, so when you log back in you'll see a link to that container on the left side of the screen.

 ![left-pic](https://curriculum-content.s3.amazonaws.com/pre-college/teacher-fellowship/left_side.png)
++ Wait for your workspace and container to be created.
 + Click on the link to your box and then on the button that says 'IDE' (which stands for Interactive Development Environment)

 ![dash-pic](https://curriculum-content.s3.amazonaws.com/pre-college/teacher-fellowship/dash.png)